circleTreeF/2020_GRP_Team17/README.md

         - ​      Click `File`->`Open Simulato`r->`IOS 14.4` ->Choose one phone

-    - If you want to test the IOS Application using real devices on Mac,  enter
+    - If you want to test the IOS Application using real devices on Mac, Open **mobile_app/ios/Runner.xcworkspace** in Xcode, choose the ios devices then click the Run button in Xcode. then if you want to test the release version on real devices, run

         ```
         $ flutter run --release
         ```

-        in the terminal or click the Run button in Xcode.
+        in the terminal.

 ### Website